 which will deactivate the possibility to read gzipped LP and MPS files.

-BOOST_ROOT.
+Boost is required for higher precision and rational solving methods.
 By default, building with boost is enabled.
 If you wish to only build the SoPlex library

 make BOOST=false makelibfile.

 If you use a different build system than the provided Makefile and want to build with GMP support, you need to define